 UTR accepts only electronic applications.
 No paper applications are accepted.
 Please keep in mind that UTR is a therapy practicum and not a diagnostic site.

 All applications should be uploaded within 5 business days of the day that ACEPT permits students to send their materials.
 Applications received after this date may not be considered.
-Applications must include all materials (limit to 2 letters of recommendation, Cover Letter, CV, Writing Sample, Transcripts).
+Applications must include all materials (limit to 2 letters of recommendation, Cover Letter, CV, Transcripts).
 Applications that are missing materials may not be considered.